jhonatasrm/toolbar-weather/README.md

 * Context Menu
 * Preferences in the Popup
 * Picker color to change background and font of notification
-* Show the temperature in the Toolbar
+* Shows the temperature in the Toolbar
-* Show icon according to weather
+* Shows icon according to weather

 ## How to test this extension